 Leica reserves the right to change technical specifications as well as manufacturing processes without prior notice.
-Only in this way is it possible to continuously improve the technology and manufacturing techniques used in our products.
+Only in this way it is possible to continuously improve the technology and manufacturing techniques used in our products.

 This document is protected under copyright laws.
-Any copyrights of this document are retained by Leica Biosystems Nussloch GmbH.
+Any copyrights of this document are held by Leica Biosystems Nussloch GmbH.